 ▲ Hotel Okura Kyoto Okazaki Villa

-After graduating from university, Onuki gained experience in interiors industry working for a curtain manufacturer and an interiors construction company.
+After graduating from university, Onuki gained experience in interiors industry at a curtain manufacturer and an interiors construction company.

-After that, he moved to an interiors company specializing in commercial stores, where he was involved in sales and production of stores for overseas luxury brands, and this is when an idea was born for Koanuki.
+After changing jobs, Onuki worked for an interiors company specializing in commercial spaces, where he was involved in sales and production for overseas luxury brand stores.
+This experience sparked a certain idea in his mind.

 Onuki: "I began to think that I wanted to try working in a wider variety of fields.
 I had just turned 40, so I wanted to further develop my own skills and jump into an environment where I could realize them, which led to my decision to take on a new challenge."

-Onuki: "I was attracted to NOMURA because they have a wide range of targets, including commercial and cultural facilities, and the possibility of being involved in projects in a variety of markets."
+Onuki: "I was attracted to NOMURA Co.,Ltd. because they handle a wide range of projects, including commercial and cultural facilities, and offer the possibility of being involved in projects in various markets."

 Immediately after joining the company, Onuki was entrusted with a major project: the Hotel Okura Kyoto Okazaki Villa project.